 Tech will provide equal opportunity in admission to all persons.
 This applies to all phases of the admission process.
 Any demographic information collected through the Admission Application is on a voluntary basis and is to be used in a nondiscriminatory manner consistent with applicable civil rights laws for reporting and statistical purposes only and cannot affect eligibility for admission.

-Any student requiring special accommodations in order to complete a course or program of study should contact the Disabilities Director, Bryan Hall, Room 103, or call (479) 968-0302.
+Any student requiring special accommodations in order to complete a course or program of study should contact the Disabilities Director, Doc Bryan, Room 171, or call (479) 968-0302.
 The Disabilities Director administers programs and services associated with the Americans with Disabilities Act and serves as a liaison for students with disabilities.

 Beginning June 1, 2007, all students at Arkansas Tech University will be assigned a permanent, randomly generated, student identification number.
 Student's social security numbers will be used only on applications for admission and solely for the purposes of State and Federal reporting requirements and determination of eligibility for Federal financial aid.